root-project/root/documentation/doxygen/mainpage.md

 This documentation describes the software classes and functions that makes up the %ROOT softare system as well as their application programming interface (API).
 This is not an introduction of %ROOT, for this please refer to  the [%ROOT User Guides and Manuals](http://root.cern.ch/root-user-guides-and-manuals).
 This documentaton is generated directly from the source code using [Doxygen](http://doxygen.org) and in principle is kept up to date.
-The version %ROOT corresponding to this documentation is stated at the page heading.
+The version of %ROOT corresponding to this documentation is indicated at the page heading.
-You may also find in [reference documentation page](http://root.cern,ch/guides/reference-guide) pointers to reference manuals for other versions.
+You may also find in [reference documentation page](http://root.cern.ch/guides/reference-guide) pointers to reference manuals for other %ROOT versions.

 ### How to use this reference documentation
-The [User’s Classes](modules.html) in the top bar provides the list of main user API classes classified by topic.
+The [User’s Classes](modules.html) in the top bar provides the user API, mainly the list of main Users' classes organized by module or functionality.
-The full list of classes, both for the public API and implementation details are available from [All Classes](annotated.html) tab.
+The full list of classes, both for the public API and for the implementation details are available under the [All Classes](annotated.html) tab.
-A classification based on the C++ namespace can be found in the [Namespace](namespaces.html) tab.
+A classification of classes based on their C++ namespace can be found under the [Namespace](namespaces.html) tab.
 The fully indexed list of all source code is available under the tab [Files](files.html).

 ### %ROOT provides other types of documentation: